hansroh/skitai/README.rst

 New in version 0.26

-If you have pre-defined database cluster, and want to create cache object on app starting, you can use several wac method.
-But youn can only use with pre aliased upstream servers only.
+If you have databases or API servers, and want to create cache object on app starting, you can use wac.backend ().
+But youn can only use with pre-aliased upstream servers only.

 .. code:: python